nighthawkcoders/flask-csp/README.md

 # flask-csp

-This repo contains incrementing modules on how to build a website in Flask.
+This repo contains incrementing modules on how to build a functional website in Flask.

 ## Installation
 ``` git clone https://github.com/nighthawkcoders/flask-csp ``` to get started.